0xd3ba/q-fetcher/README.md

 on the fly, i.e. online.
-It borrows ideas from [Signature Path Prefetcher (SPP)](https://ieeexplore.ieee.org/document/7783763) and [Instruction Pointer Classifier-based Spatial Hardware Prefetching (IPCP)](https://ieeexplore.ieee.org/document/9138971) to represent the sequence of *deltas* (difference between cache block # of consecutive addresses) as compressed fixed-width *signatures*.
+It borrows ideas from [Signature Path Prefetcher (SPP)](https://ieeexplore.ieee.org/document/7783763) and [Instruction Pointer Classifier-based Spatial Hardware Prefetching (IPCP)](https://ieeexplore.ieee.org/document/9138971) to represent the sequence of *deltas* (difference between cache block # of consecutive accesses) as compressed fixed-width *signatures*.

 **NOTE:** This was supposed to be a submission for